 About World Elephant Society

-In November 2015, Patricia Sims and Anne Dillon, with the help of Philip Hansen Bailey, founded World Elephant Society as the nonprofit charitable organization to help support the annual World Elephant Day campaign.
+In November 2015, World Elephant Society was founded by Patricia Sims, Anne Dillon, and Philip Hansen Bailey as the nonprofit tax-exempt charitable organization to help support the annual World Elephant Day campaign.
+Since that time, Patricia and Anne have managed World Elephant Society as its President and Vice President respectively, and Phil stepped down from the board to be replaced by Lee Bremer as its Treasurer.
 World Elephant Society creates and disseminates to the public educational information pertaining to elephant conservation worldwide.
 This information is provided to the public free of charge across a wide variety of media platforms, teacher’s guides for educational curricula, and distributed via the organization’s website.
 The vision of World Elephant Society is to expand this educational outreach every year, making it a central cornerstone of the organization’s mission.